Splunk Cloud Platform

 2. Select Next to confirm the sample data that you want to use for your pipeline.

-5. On the Select destination dataset page, select the name of the destination that you want to send data to, then do the following:
+5. On the Select a metrics destination page, select the name of the destination that you want to send metrics to.

-4. If you're sending data to a Splunk platform deployment, be aware that the destination index is determined by a precedence order of configurations.
+9. If you're sending data to a Splunk Cloud Platform deployment, be aware that the destination index is determined by a precedence order of configurations.
+See How does Ingest Processor know which index to send data to? for more information

 You now have a simple pipeline that receives data for a specific source type and sends that data to a destination.
 In the next section, you'll configure this pipeline to filter and mask your data.